 Alternative Pain Relief Options

-A popular herbal pain relief combination, Phytoprofen, contains several powerful herbal pain relievers that work by reducing inflammation and short-circuiting how pain signals reach the brain.
+Our most popular herbal pain relief combination, Phytoprofen, contains several potent herbal pain relievers that work by reducing inflammation and short-circuiting how pain signals reach the brain.

 Taking fish oil will help your body make chemicals (prostaglandins) that stop pain and inflammation.
-Several studies have shown that taking fish oil can have the same effects as NSAID drugs after a few weeks.
-If you take fish oil, read the labels carefully.
-You want a high dose of Omega 3 oils, not others.
+Several studies have shown that taking fish oil can have the same effects as NSAIDs (non-steroidal anti-inflammatory drugs - ibuprofen, etc) after a few weeks.
+If you take fish oil, be sure to read the labels carefully.
+You want a high dose of Omega-3 oils, not others like Omega-6 and 9.
 Don’t take an oil that contains anything but Omega 3 - other oils (Omega-6 and 9) can actually make your body even more inflamed.
+While those oils are necessary for our health, taking extras in supplemental form isn't always a good idea!

 Wobenzyme and Systemic Enzyme Complex contain special types of enzymes that destroy the pain-generating chemicals in your body.
 These enzymes also stop inflammation where it starts, and can help speed the healing process by ‘cleaning up’ the injured area.